jacobbergdahl/limopola/README.md

 - `REPLICATE_API_KEY`: Used for several API's.
 These API's are free to use for a while, but eventually you'll be asked to pay to continue using them.
 Generate the API key for free at [https://replicate.com/account](https://replicate.com/account).
 - `ELEVEN_LABS_API_KEY`: Used to generate text-to-speech.
 This API is also free to use for a while.
 Generate the API key at [https://docs.elevenlabs.io/api-reference/quick-start/authentication](https://docs.elevenlabs.io/api-reference/quick-start/authentication).

+In the future, this project will likely also give you the option of adding an API key to HuggingFace.

 ### Set up a local LLM

 You can easily use [llama](https://ai.meta.com/resources/models-and-libraries/llama/) locally on your machine in this project.